cls-python/cls-luigi_paper/README.md

 ### Pipelines outputs and regret comparison graph.
 Once completed, you may find the results of all runs under `decision_pipelines/results/` directory.

-The `decision_pipelines/scores_and_plots/` directory contains all scores and regret comparison graph.
+The `decision_pipelines/scores_and_plots/` directory clear contains all scores and regret comparison graph.